Centre for Extended Learning (CEL)

 If you'd like to get a real feel for Waterloo online courses, check out our Demo Reel.

 While when and where you study is up to you, Waterloo's structured academic schedule is one reason our online education program is so highly respected.
 Just as in on-campus studies, there are three complete terms: fall, winter, and spring.

 Online courses can be accessed by students on the first day of term.
+When you enter your class you can see the complete schedule and a current syllabus so you can see at a glance everything that is required.
 This date and other relevant deadlines are listed on the Registrar's Important Dates page.